Hi, we're having problems potty training a 3-year old cocker spaniel which we adopted from the cocker rescue in Austin, Texas.

 Take her outside immediately to the area you have designated for her toilet and allow her to continue.
 When she's finished, praise her profusely and offer her a treat.

-She'll learn that one type of behavior gets your disapproval and another gets lots of praise and even a treat!
+She'll learn that one type of behaviour gets your disapproval and another gets lots of praise and even a treat!

 I am assuming that you are using a pet urine cleaner to clean up after her.